Arizona Court Records

 ArizonaCourtRecords.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on ArizonaCourtRecords.us are subject to the Terms of Service and Privacy Notice.

 In Arizona, inmate records are official documents containing information about imprisoned individuals in an Arizona state correctional facility and county or city jails.
-An Arizona inmate record usually includes personal details such as:
+Such records may include personal details such as:

-Arizona law states that inmate records are public records, and citizens are allowed to request these records.
+Under Arizona law, inmate records are generally public records, and citizens are allowed to request these records.
 Records of inmates in state facilities are maintained by the Arizona Department of Corrections, Rehabilitation & Reentry (ADC).
 For inmates in county or city jails, the state’s sheriff’s offices and police departments serve as record custodians.

 How To Find An Inmate In Arizona?